-- 1.1 Employ and retain highly qualified staff: This action was implemented as expected.
-Orange Center continues to employ and retain highly qualified staff. - 1.2 New Teacher(s) Support: This action was implemented as expected.
-New teachers' support was provided through professional development and mentoring. - 1.3 Professional Development: Best Practices: This action was implemented as expected.
-The offered professional development focused on structures to increase student engagement, scaffolding strategies, and analyzing and assessing student learning. - 1.4 Intervention- ELA 1st-3rd grade: This action was implemented as expected.
-A credentialed teacher provided specialized direct instruction support to students through individualized and small-group remediation lessons. - 1.5 Special Education Services: This action was implemented as expected. as expected.
+1.1 Employ and retain highly qualified staff: This action was implemented as expected.
+Orange Center continues to employ and retain highly qualified staff.

+1.2 New Teacher(s) Support: This action was implemented as expected.
+New teachers' support was provided through professional development and mentoring.

+1.3 Professional Development: Best Practices: This action was implemented as expected.
+The offered professional development focused on structures to increase student engagement, scaffolding strategies, and analyzing and assessing student learning.

+1.4 Intervention- ELA 1st-3rd grade: This action was implemented as expected.
+A credentialed teacher provided specialized direct instruction support to students through individualized and small-group remediation lessons.

+1.5 Special Education Services: This action was implemented as expected. as expected.
 Two SPED Teachers, a contract for a School Psychologist for two days a week, and a Speech Pathologist for 2.5 days a week were provided.

-- 1.6 Data Analysis and Disaggregation Services: This action was implemented as expected.
-The district was able to contract services to disaggregate data and assist with data analysis. - 1.7 Curriculum Mapping: This action was implemented as expected.
-Additional time was allocated to build curriculum maps and assessment calendars for the school year. - 1.8 Supplemental Support for Students (Tutors): This action was implemented as expected.
-A credentialed EL coordinator and classroom teachers continued to support staff in providing remediation and acceleration activities. - 1.9 Transportation Intervention Program/ Expanded Learning: This action was implemented as expected using other funding sources through the Expanded Learning Program.
-Credentialed teachers continued to provide specialized direct instruction support to students through individualized and small-group remediation and acceleration lessons. - 1.10 Math Intervention Program This action was partially implemented.
-General education credentialed teachers continued to provide specialized direct instruction support. - 1.11 Reading Intervention Teacher 4th-8th Grade.
+1.6 Data Analysis and Disaggregation Services: This action was implemented as expected.
+The district was able to contract services to disaggregate data and assist with data analysis.

+1.7 Curriculum Mapping: This action was implemented as expected.
+Additional time was allocated to build curriculum maps and assessment calendars for the school year.

+1.8 Supplemental Support for Students (Tutors): This action was implemented as expected.
+A credentialed EL coordinator and classroom teachers continued to support staff in providing remediation and acceleration activities.

+1.9 Transportation - Intervention Program/ Expanded Learning: This action was implemented as expected using other funding sources through the Expanded Learning Program.
+Credentialed teachers continued to provide specialized direct instruction support to students through individualized and small-group remediation and acceleration lessons.

+1.10 Math Intervention Program This action was partially implemented.
+General education credentialed teachers continued to provide specialized direct instruction support.

+1.11 Reading Intervention Teacher 4th-8th Grade.
 This action was implemented as expected.
+There was an increased focus on individualized/small-group instruction.

+1.12 Supplemental Writing Curriculum This action was not implemented as planned, as the faculty needed to build an ELA/ Writing Scope and Sequence prior to purchasing a program.
+The curriculum will be purchased this fiscal year.

-There was an increased focus on individualized/small-group instruction. - 1.12 Supplemental Writing Curriculum This action was not implemented. - 1.13 Supplemental Curriculum Guided Reading/ Library This action was implemented as expected.
+1.13 Supplemental Curriculum - Guided Reading/ Library This action was implemented as expected.
 Guided reading materials and library books were provided.